quacksouls/lyf/hello.md

 ```

 The opening brace `{` delimits the start of the `main()` function.
 The ending
 brace `}` delimits the end of the function.
-You code goes between the opening
+Your code goes between the opening
 and closing braces.

 > _Exercise 1._ You might have guessed that the function `ns.tprint()` is